-If you have any EC-Council certifications (ENSA, CND, CEH, CHFI, ECSA/LPT, ECVP, ECSP, EDRP, CCISO, CEI, ECIH, ECDR-VT, CAST, ECES, CIMP and CDM) you must renew these certifications in each three years.
-For instance, if you have CEH certification from EC-Council, according to EC-Council ECE Policy, you must earn ECE credits in each three years for CEH renewal.
+If you have any EC-Council certifications (ENSA, CND, CEH, CHFI, ECSA/LPT, ECVP, ECSP, EDRP, CCISO, CEI, ECIH, ECDR-VT, CAST, ECES, CIMP, and CDM) you must renew these certifications in every three years.
+For instance, if you have CEH certification from EC-Council, according to EC-Council ECE Policy, you must earn ECE credits every three years for CEH renewal.

 EC-Council ECE Requirements